JanSharp/quick-adjustable-inserters/readme.md

 While having an inserter in hand/cursor, place it and instantly adjust it by pressing `SHIFT + F` instead of the usual left click.

 **Known Issue:** Sometimes the inserter will be placed facing the wrong way.
 The mod tries its best to get it right, but there are cases that simply cannot be handled.
-Pipette an existing inserter and it will face the right way the next time you place an inserter again.
+Pipette an existing inserter (or entity with direction) and it will face the right way the next time you place an inserter again.

 ## Mirrored Inserters only